 Relief

-• Bring relief to other serious medical condition
+- Bring relief to other serious medical conditions

 Notes and Expert Tips

-• If you want to skip the floral infusion option, you could always add your own favorite blend of essential oils to the carrier oil
+- If you want to skip the floral infusion option, add your favorite blend of essential oils to the carrier oil.

-• Ask your massage therapist if they are OK with the addition of CBD to your massage experience
+- Ask your massage therapist if they can add CBD to your massage experience.

-• Adding a bit of vitamin E oil is the perfect way to get additional anti-inflammatory properties
+- Adding vitamin E oil is the perfect way to get additional anti-inflammatory properties.

 Will Cannabis Massage Oil Get Me High?

-it can, however, provide relief from various conditions by interacting with the cannabinoid receptors found within the endocannabinoid system.
+However, it can provide relief from various conditions by interacting with the cannabinoid receptors found within the endocannabinoid system.

-A CBD oil massage or any topical CBD products will not get you or your massage clients ‘high’ or cause any intoxicating effects.
+A CBD oil massage or any topical CBD product will not get you or your massage clients ‘high’ or cause any intoxicating effects.

-It is rare that THC oil applied directly to the skin to induce any psychoactive effects.
+THC oil is rarely applied directly to the skin to induce any psychoactive effects.

 This is because cannabinoids cannot penetrate the skin deep enough to pass through the tough outer layer of the skin to reach the bloodstream.